Taeil2/collabeditor-app/README.md

 ## To Do

--   cursor
+- authenticated login
+- save user if it does not exist
+- set user if it does
--   highlighting
+-
 - modals
   - what is your name
   - Collabeditors
--   set up database
 - socket.io integration
+- cursor
--   fix Auth0
+- highlighting
 - publish

 ## Getting Started